volodymyrhudyma/blog/content/blog/2020-05-14-promises-in-javascript.md

 #### then

-For simplicity's sake we are used to say that `then` is fired only in case if promise is resolved.
+For simplicity's sake, we are used to say that `then` is fired only in case if the promise is resolved.

 But that's not true, `then` is invoked when a promise is either resolved or rejected.
-It takes 2 functions as an arguments: the first function is executed if promise is resolved, the second one - if rejected:
+It takes 2 functions as an arguments: the first function is executed if the promise is resolved, the second one - if rejected:

 ```javascript
 const promise = new Promise((resolve, reject) => {